thatonearchguy/INKI-Software/docs/source/introduction.rst

 ``XIPA_FS`` - eXecute In Place compiled Ahead of time File System
 -----------------------------------------------------------------
 Soon after I had attempted to integrate the runtime into the firmware, I ran into a huge unforseen limitaiton.
 I couldn't use the external storage as I originally thought to extend the MCU's capabilities, as the nRF52/nRF53 series is not equipped with an MMU.
-This means it cannot map files stored in a fragmented way on LittleFS as memory and directly execute it without severe slow-down and needless complexity.
+This means it cannot map files stored in a fragmented way on LittleFS directly as memory addresses and directly execute it without severe slow-down and needless complexity.
 For WASM runtime, the app must be found in a contiguous memory buffer which can be passed as an argument to the initialisation routine.
 This meant I had to design my own filesystem which would store binary apps and other bits of large information contiguously on the external flash in a memory-efficient and power-efficient manner.
 Another show-stopper limitation was that I could not write to any memory addresses mapped into the XIP space, meaning I could not treat the ``QSPI`` flash as merely an extension of SRAM.
 If I wanted to write to the flash, I would need to use a DMA (Direct Memory Access) transfer (i.e the normal approach) and suspend all XIP operations.
 Even this would be serviceable, but it turned out that the nRF52840 had some serious silicon bugs [46]_ in the ``QSPI`` peripheral.
 In essence, it would be impossible to get accurate reads directly from the ``QSPI`` XIP region without using ``memcpy()`` because of a race condition.
 This made it even more critical that I write a bespoke filesystem that could work around these show-stopping bugs - ultimately the ``QSPI`` race-condition bug forced me to dump the nRF52840 in favour of the nRF5340 which has almost three times the processing power of the nRF52840 with very similar power consumption.